 After two years together, Vipul proposed to Mackenzie after a romantic dinner in Greece.
 Once engaged, the pair wanted a destination wedding, but due to the pandemic, they shifted to a private home in Rancho Sante Fe, California with a European feel and took inspiration from the classic Provençal feel of the venue for their wedding.
 Photographer Kurt Boomer expertly referred the couple to Dani Blasena of HauteFêtes to be their planner, and Foundry Paper Co. set the tone of the day with a wonderful invitation suite and wedding stationery.

-The morning of the ceremony, the bride got ready with Beauty by Stacey and then changed into her Lihi Hod dress.
+The morning of the ceremony, the bride got ready with Triplow Beauty and then changed into her Lihi Hod dress.
 Bridesmaids complemented her well in gray Jenny Yoo gowns with different necklines and bouquets from Plenty of Petals.
 And Vipul looked handsome in a custom tuxedo, embroidered with his well-known nickname, “Dr. Delicious.”